spartacruz/Tokopedia---Query-get-product-store/README.md

 }``

 For now, ``shop_id`` have to be provided manually...
 Next project, will add a built-in function to retrive it programmaticaly.
 User only need to provide a store page link (e.g https://www.tokopedia.com/onemed)

+Will generate json file that contain all product_sku information on a store.
+Later on, you could use this service https://data.page/ to transform it into tabular format.

 NB: